Fair Play in the Newsroom: Actor-Based Filtering Gender Discrimination in Text Corpora: Corpus-Balancing of taz2024full

 \section{Corpus-Balancing of \texttt{taz2024full}}

-We use the \texttt{taz2024full} corpus~\cite{urchs2025taz2024fullanalysinggermannewspapers}, comprising over 1.8 million articles from the German left-leaning newspaper \textit{taz} (1980–2024), previously used to analyse gender representation.
-In the unfiltered \texttt{taz2024full} corpus, we detect female- and male-coded actors in \textbf{1,834,018 articles}.
-Gender representation is clearly imbalanced: Men dominate across both mention frequency and actor counts (Figure~\ref{fig:combined_mentions_actors_before}).
-These differences are not only quantitative but also reflected in patterns of agency and authority.
+We use the \texttt{taz2024full} corpus~\cite{urchs2025taz2024fullanalysinggermannewspapers}, comprising over 1.8 million articles from the German left-leaning newspaper \textit{taz} (1980–2024).
+In the unfiltered corpus, we detect female- and male-coded actors in 1,834,018 articles.
+Actor frequency peaks in 2004 with 23,580 actors (7,523 female and 16,057 male).
+In early years, coverage is sparse and dominated by a small number of actors, but from 1988 onwards the corpus broadens significantly.

-Figure~\ref{fig:direct_vs_indirect_before} shows that male actors are more frequently quoted directly, while female actors appear more often in indirect quotes.
-Direct quotations often attribute more authority to the speaker and allow them to appear in active, public-facing roles.
-Indirect quotes, by contrast, reduce visibility and typically appear in paraphrased or backgrounded contexts.

-Figure~\ref{fig:subject_vs_object_before} further underlines this pattern.
-Men occur more frequently in subject positions, while women appear comparatively more often as objects.
-Subject roles in grammar typically denote agency and narrative control, whereas object positions signal reduced agency and passivity within the sentence structure.

-Sentiment analysis reveals a consistent gap: The average sentiment towards female-coded actors is more negative in almost all years (Figure~\ref{fig:sentiment_avg_before}).
-While sentiment values are generally close to neutral, the persistent divergence reinforces the broader imbalance.

-The early-year spikes in Figures~\ref{fig:combined_mentions_actors_before}, \ref{fig:direct_vs_indirect_before}, and \ref{fig:subject_vs_object_before} are artefacts of low data density.
-In years with very few articles or actor mentions, a single gender may dominate, resulting in sharp fluctuations that do not reflect structural bias but instead data sparsity.
-We retain these years for completeness, but advise caution when interpreting early data points and refrain from doing this ourselves.